 During April 2006, DaVinciRe amended and restated its credit agreement to, among other things, (i) extend the termination date of the revolving credit facility established thereunder from May 25, 2010 to April 5, 2011; (ii) increase the borrowing capacity to \$200.0 million; and (iii) increase the minimum net worth requirement with respect to DaVinciRe and DaVinci by \$100.0 million to \$350.0 million and \$450.0 million, respectively.
 All other material terms and conditions in the credit agreement remained the same, including the requirement that DaVinciRe maintain a debt to capital ratio of 30% or below.
 At June 30, 2007, the initial \$100.0 million drawn in 2002 remained outstanding as did an additional borrowing of \$100.0 million which was made during 2006.
-Interest rates on the facility are based on a spread above LIBOR, and averaged approximately 6.0% during the facility may be increased to \$250.0 million if certain conditions are met.
+Interest rates on the facility are based on a spread above LIBOR, and averaged approximately 6.0% during the first six months of 2007 (2006 & nda sh; 5.7%).
+The term of the credit facility may be further extended and the size of the facility may be increased to \$250.0 million if certain conditions are met.
 At June 30, 2007, DaVinciRe was in compliance with the covenants under this agreement.
-Neither RenaissanceRe nor Renaissance Reinsurance is a guarantor of this facility and the lenders have no recourse against us or our subsidiaries other than DaVinciRe and DaVinciRe on its obligations will not result in a default under the RenaissanceRe facility.
+Neither RenaissanceRe nor Renaissance Reinsurance is a guarantor of this facility and the lenders have no recourse against us or our subsidiaries other than DaVinciRe and DaVinci under the DaVinciRe facility.
+Pursuant to the terms of the \$500.0 million revolving credit facility maintained by RenaissanceRe, a default by DaVinciRe on its obligations will not result in a default under the RenaissanceRe facility.